 Will contests make up a large part of our practice.
 When someone has been cut out of a will or is surprised by the will’s beneficiaries they may consider whether litigation is needed.
 Any person who has an interest in or appears to have an interest in an estate can contest a will.
-There are various reasons why someone would challenge a loved one’s will.
+There are numerous reasons why someone would challenge a loved one’s will.
 Typically, we see complaints of improper execution, testator incapacity, duress, fraud, or undue influence.

 Removing Executors and Administrators

-Another common reason for estate litigation is to seek the removal of an executor or administrator is typically based on a breach of fiduciary duty by the administrator or executor or a conflict that has arisen from their service.
-Executors and administrators owe the beneficiaries or heirs a high standard of care which usually include: giving a full accounting, fully disclosing all necessary information, and a duty of loyalty.
+Another common reason for estate litigation is to seek the removal of an executor or administrator.
+Typically, the removal is based on a breach of fiduciary duty by the administrator or executor or a conflict that has arisen from their service.
+Executors and administrators owe the beneficiaries or heirs a high standard of care which includes: giving a full accounting, fully disclosing all necessary information, and a duty of loyalty.
 Failure to provide the beneficiaries with that standard of care may be a strong reason to pursue litigation.

 If a relative dies without a will, there are procedures that one can take to determine the proper heirs.
 This process can be smooth and clear-cut but it can quickly lead to complex litigation issues.
 To start, Texas has a set distribution pattern that dictates who inherits when there is no will.
-Typically, the standard begins with a spouse and children, but varies depending on whether property is community or separate and real or personal.
-This standard is called intestate succession, and dictates how an estate will pass if no will is probated
+You can view our post here which describes intestate succession, and dictates how an estate will pass if no will is probated.

 When seeking a determination of heirship the court will look for spouses and children first.
 If those are not present you move up to parents and siblings, and if nobody is alive at that level up to grandparents and back down.
 When there is litigation in an heirship determination we are usually seeing a child that has been left out, a spouse seeking a determination of common-law status, or extended family heirs.